User experience: Dark patterns and manipulative design

+Inclusivity and accessibility gaps

+Another area of criticism concerns accessibility and inclusivity in UX design.
+Although improving usability is a central aim of UX, many products and services continue to overlook the needs of people with disabilities, older users, or those from different cultural and linguistic backgrounds.
+This exclusion can occur due to implicit bias in design teams, lack of diverse user testing, or assumptions about “average” users.

+To address these gaps, experts recommend adopting inclusive design principles throughout the development process.
+This includes conducting accessibility audits, following the Web Content Accessibility Guidelines (WCAG), and involving users with disabilities in usability testing to ensure products meet real-world needs.
+Expanding user research to include diverse groups can also uncover assumptions and biases early.
+Additionally, ongoing education about unconscious bias for design teams can help create products that reflect a broader range of user experiences.

 Developer experience

 Developer experience (DX) is a user experience from a developer's point of view.
-It is defined by the tools, processes, and software that a developer uses when interacting with a product or system while in the process of production of another one, such as in software development.
-DX has had increased attention paid to it especially in businesses who primarily offer software as a service to other businesses where ease of use is a key differentiator in the market.
+It is defined by the tools, processes, and software that a developer uses when interacting with a product or system while in the process of producing another one, such as in software development.
+DX has had increased attention paid to it, especially in businesses that primarily offer software as a service to other businesses, where ease of use is a key differentiator in the market.